-The small, island of Labuan has been an important maritime port for over three centuries.
-Once a place to rest for Chinese traders coming to do business with the Sultan of Brunei, the island was affectionately given the name "Perl of the South China Sea".
+The small island of Labuan has been an important maritime port for more than three centuries.
+Once a place to rest for Chinese traders coming to do business with the Sultan of Brunei, the island was affectionately given the name "Pearl of the South China Sea."

 Today, Labuan Island enjoys the duty-free status and is an epicenter for shipping, trade, and international banking.
 The small island of around 90,000 residents is still highly-prized for its hurricane-free, deep-water port at the mouth of Brunei Bay.
 The island also serves as an excellent stopover for travelers crossing between Brunei and Sabah.